Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-26-getting-started-with-ansible.md

 ## Roles

 Roles are good for handling multiple related tasks.
-For example, installing Nginx may involves defining Tasks for the package repository, installing the package, setting up configuration and more.
+For example, installing Nginx may involve defining Tasks for the package repository, installing the package, setting up configuration and more.
 We'll likely also have externalities - variables defined, configuration files or templates to copy, handlers and more.

 Let's see how we can organize all of these into one coherent structure: a Role.